lilwillifo/hash-table/README.md

 ### Hash Table Exercise

-This exercise works to build a Ruby hash from scratch.
+This exercise builds a hash table from scratch in Ruby.